 Piedmont in Mineral County, West Virginia — The American South (Appalachia)

-Erected 2008 by the West Virginia Transportation Enhancement Program and West Virginia Archives and History.
+Erected 2011 by West Virginia Archives and History.

 Location.
-39° 28.986′ N, 79° 2.83′ W. Marker is in Piedmont, West Virginia, in Mineral County.
-Marker is on Ashfield Street (West Virginia Route 46) just south of Front Street in Westernport, on the right when traveling south.
+39° 28.783′ N, 79° 2.842′ W. Marker is in Piedmont, West Virginia, in Mineral County.
+Marker is at the intersection of Childs Avenue (West Virginia Route 46) and East Hampshire Street (West Virginia Route 46), on the left when traveling south on Childs Avenue.
 Touch for map.
-Piedmont, and this marker, is just across the river from Westernport in Maryland, at the town line.
-West Virginia Route 46 begins here at this marker and is the continuation of Maryland Route 36 (Victory Post Road).
 Marker is in this post office area: Piedmont WV 26750, United States of America.
+Touch for directions.